Welcome, Leo, to your 2019-20 Astrology Studio by Eric Francis.

 Your Astrology Reading

 Using an Apple mobile device?
-Play this track here.
+Play Leo Astrology Studio here.

 Extended sign description for Leo

 Leo (July 22-Aug.
 23) — Leo is a fire sign, and is known as a fixed sign, coming at the peak (center month) of its season.
 Leo is also one of the most misunderstood signs.
 But it’s easier to understand if you remember that while the other signs are ruled by a planet that orbits the Sun, Leo is ruled by the thing at the center of our solar system, around which all the other planets orbit (some 500,000 now known).

 So while Leo has the tendency to be at the center of it all, there is a deep responsibility that comes with having this as your Sun sign or ascendant.
 You’re likely to feel this all the time, and it manifests as a selfless and hard-working quality.
 It’s associated with the metal gold — the reference standard for all value.

 You can be generous with others and frugal with yourself; you hold yourself to a high standard and often strive for a kind of perfection that is impossible to attain.
 The less well-adapted (or insecure) natives of Leo can be incredibly egocentric and bossy, which can give the rest a bad name; for the most part those born under this sign emphasize leadership and responsibility rather than a privilege.